nus-cs2103/website-base/admin/policies-fragment.md

 * You are allowed to reuse code from external sources, subject to following conditions:
   * You clearly give credit to the original author/source.
   * You do not violate the license under which the work has been released.
 Please  **do not use 3rd-party images/audio** in your software unless they have been specifically released to be used freely.
 Just because you found it in the Internet does not mean it is free for reuse.
 * ==Always get permission from us before you reuse== third-party libraries.
 Please post your 'request to use 3rd party library' in our [forum]({{ url_forum }}).
-That way, the whole class get to see what libraries are being used by others.<br>
+That way, the whole class get to see what libraries are being used by others.
+  * Our approval is given based on compliance with the course.
+Compliance with the license of the reused software is entirely your responsibility.
+While we don't anticipate such a case, any liability from improper reuse of a third-party library is to be borne by the person who reused it (i.e., not NUS).
-  Note that once a 3rd party library has been approved for one student/team, it can be used freely by others without asking for approval again.
+  * Once a 3rd party library has been approved for one student/team, it can be used freely by others without asking for approval again.

 <div id="cite-reuse-immediately">
 <box type="important" seamless icon=":fas-exclamation:">